Büro für architektonische Schnittstellen

 4. Reenactment of the „Baroque“ as an Experiential Space:

-The unique architectural continuum forms the foundation for a modern interpretation of the Baroque spatial experience, creating a cohesive yet diverse perceptual layer.
+The unique architectural continuum forms the basis for a contemporary interpretation of the Baroque as spatial experience, creating a cohesive yet diverse perceptual layer.

-The new Visitor Center combines historical sensitivity with contemporary efficiency.
-By integrating Baroque principles into an underground spatial structure, an innovative, sustainable, and functionally optimized architecture emerges—one that respects the spirit of the place while opening up new possibilities for spatial utilization.
+The new Visitor Center combines historical sensitivity with contemporary design and logistic efficiency.
+By integrating baroque principles into the underground spatial structure, a versatile, sustainable, and functionally optimized architecture emerges – one that respects the historical heritage while opening up new possibilities for spatial utilization.